 Emily: That makes perfect sense to me.
 I’d like to have more fun with you, too.
 [Empathy.]

 Like all couples, Kris and Emily had a few missteps, but overall they were able to listen and empathize with each other.
 Now that they understand where each other is coming from, they are ready to consider solutions to this conflict.

-Next week we will show you how to approach this next part of your State of the Union meeting: problem solving issues in your relationship.
+After you’ve finished the first part, you are ready to learn how to approach the next part of your State of the Union meeting: problem solving issues in your relationship.

 Subscribe below to receive our blog posts directly to your inbox.More in Emotionally Intelligent Couples